-Prior to Operation Hat Trick, Sheehan was the Senior Associate Athletics Director for External Relations at the University of New Hampshire for almost 20 years.
+Prior to Operation Hat Trick, Dot was the Senior Associate Athletics Director for External Relations at the University of New Hampshire for almost 20 years.
 She oversaw all areas that affected the external public at this Division I, 20-sport University.

 Dot was one of the first female “agents” in sports and has continued to work with women whose goal is to make sports their career.
 In 2012, she was awarded the UNH Alumni Association Profile of Service Award for contributions made to the university.
-Sheehan also received the 2013 Innovators’ Award for her vision and work with Operation Hat Trick.
+She also received the 2013 Innovators’ Award for her vision and work with Operation Hat Trick.
 She is the first female and the first UNH staff member to receive the award.

-Ann has 23 years of sales and business development experience.
-She lead teams in fast-paced environments where she has helped increase sales and market share by over 100% while developing new markets.
-She moved into licensing as an executive at Meesh & Mia, a start-up company for women’s licensed fashion for the NCAA and NFL.
+Ann has 25+ years of sales and business development experience and led teams in fast-paced environments to increase sales and market share.
+She is also the former Sales Manager and Sales Leader for Quad/Graphics,where she founded two new business facilities in Minneapolis and Dallas.
+Years later she moved into licensing as an executive at Meesh & Mia, a start-up company for women’s licensed fashion for the NCAA and NFL.